 - Workers’ Compensation Can Provide a Variety of Benefits

 Workers’ compensation benefits are known for covering medical bills associated with your work injury, but you should know that workers’ compensation benefits can compensate employees for additional losses, as well.
 In addition to medical bills, workers’ compensation payments can compensate an injured worker for lost wages and for temporary or permanent disabilities.
 In work injuries that result in death, the worker’s surviving family can also be eligible to receive benefits.
+It’s also natural to wonder, can I lose my job for filing a claim?
+While Florida law prohibits retaliation against employees for seeking benefits, it does not require your employer to hold your position indefinitely—making it important to document everything and understand your rights fully.

 Contact Our Sunrise Workers’ Compensation Attorneys